The-alpha-male/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Reverses the content of an array of integers

+## 6-cap_string.c

-6-cap_string.c function that capitalizes all words of a string.
+Function that capitalizes all words of a string.

 7-leet.c function that encodes a string into 1337